Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 It's like the cliche standing back and being proud of your work.

 But this was a painful 10 hours...
 I started at 12 and now it's 22:11.

+What did you learn from this?

+Always start small.
+On 10 June 2020, I finally figured to try and start small with a single EC2 with a load balancer (however, I will admit that I suspected the security groups was an issue for the most part).

+On the same day, I finally got it to work.
+So, always start small, and then try out this methodology.